If you're reading this article, odds are it's because you're worried that you've been exposed to HIV. We're here to let you know: You're gonna be OK.

 The only way to know whether you have HIV is to take an HIV test.
 Testing is easy to do and available at a huge range of locations.
 Modern tests are extremely reliable, detecting most infections within four weeks after exposure.

-If you are told that the test result is negative, you can be confident that this result was accurate three months ago.
+If you are told that the test result is negative, you can be confident that this result was accurate as of where you were in your life three months ago.
 Occasionally, infections take up to three months to be picked up by a test.
-But if the last time you could have been exposed to HIV was more than three months ago, you can be sure that your negative result is accurate -- you do not have HIV.
+But if the last time you could have been exposed to HIV was more than three months ago, you can be sure that your negative result is accurate: You do not have HIV.

 What Are the Symptoms of Recent HIV Infection?